Taravatsh/Election_Analysis/README.md

         Winning Vote Count: 272,892
         Winning Percentage: 73.8%

-Hence, all of the election-audit results for both the candidates and counties were then written and saved to a text file as shown respectively in the scripts below:
+Hence, the election-audit results for both the candidates and counties were then written and saved to a text file as shown respectively in the scripts below:

     # Save the results to our text file.
     with open(file_to_save, "w") as txt_file: